-Baylor faculty (currently employed or retired), staff (currently employed or retired), and students (graduate, undergraduate, post-graduate, etc.) are eligible to use Interlibrary Services at Baylor.
-Students must be currently enrolled in classes (or have paid the university's "summer access fee" to be eligible for ILS services.
+Baylor faculty (currently employed or retired), staff (currently employed or retired), and students (graduate, undergraduate, post-graduate, etc.) are eligible to use Interlibrary Loan at Baylor.
+Students must be currently enrolled in classes (or have paid the university's "summer access fee" to be eligible for ILL services.
 Faculty and students affiliated with either the Baylor Law School or the Louise Herrington School of Nursing (except for those based in Waco) must use the interlibrary loan services provided by the libraries in those schools.

-The ILS staff will attempt to acquire any information resource, with certain exceptions, not immediately available in the Baylor Libraries needed by Baylor clients, regardless of format or location of the owning library or research collection around the world.
-Items owned by Baylor but that are checked out to another client or missing from the shelves MAY be requested via ILS.
+The ILL staff will attempt to acquire any information resource, with certain exceptions, not immediately available in the Baylor Libraries needed by Baylor clients, regardless of format or location of the owning library or research collection around the world.
+Items owned by Baylor but that are checked out to another client or missing from the shelves MAY be requested via ILL.
 Be sure to indicate that the local copy is not available in your request.

 Please note that the following items typically are not available for loan:

 We will NOT attempt to acquire the following:

 No, we do not place a limit on the number of ILL requests you may submit.
 While there is a limit on the TOTAL number of items that may be checked out to your account at any one time, ILL checkouts are not affected by this limit since OsoFast circulation is separate from OneSearch.

 In general there are no borrowing fees for the user.
 The Baylor Libraries subsidize all user requests up to $25 per request, with no limit per user.
 If the cost for Baylor to acquire the desired resource exceeds $25, however, the client (or, with departmental approval, the faculty member's department) is expected to help cover the cost of the excess amount.
 ILL will only acquire an item with charges after authorization from the client.